Lost Tools of Writing I & Literature

 Discover the art of thinking and writing with Lost Tools of Writing (LTW), a dynamic curriculum developed by the Circe Institute.
 Rooted in Aristotle’s Canons of Rhetoric—invention, arrangement, and elocution—LTW 1 teaches students to deeply contemplate ideas, organize their thoughts, and persuasively express them through writing.
 Focused on the persuasive essay, this course equips students to analyze whether characters in literature should have taken specific actions, fostering skills that extend to expository and comparison writing.

-In this joint literature and writing class, students will explore C.S.
-Lewis’ The Chronicles of Narnia and Homer’s The Iliad, examining decision-making: who makes choices, why, and what consequences follow.
-Over the 32-week course, students will write nine essays, drawing directly from the literature to practice persuasive writing with clarity and eloquence.
+In this joint literature and writing class, students will explore Orson Scott Card’s Ender’s Game (please see note below) and Virgil’s Aeneid to examine decision-making: who makes choices, why, and what consequences follow.
+Over the 32 week course, students will write nine essays, drawing directly from the literature to practice persuasive writing with clarity and eloquence.
+(Second semester literature TBA)

 Course Details: